-The main conceptual backgrounds of city logistics can be defined as the urban freight landscape.
+The main conceptual background of city logistics can be defined as the urban freight landscape.
 The multidisciplinary approach covers urban geography, urban economics, urban planning, logistics, and supply chain management, the main domains of city logistics.
-Jointly they provide a comprehensive overview of the spatial, social, economic, infrastructural and regulatory context in which city logistics operates.
+Jointly they provide a comprehensive overview of the spatial, social, economic, infrastructural, and regulatory context in which city logistics operates.

 Editors: Genevieve Giuliano, Laetitia Dablanc, Jean-Paul Rodrigue

 Section 1.
 The urban freight landscape

 The contemporary city is a complex infrastructural, economic, mobility, and social construct.
 How freight transportation is linked to the role cities play in the regional and global economy.
 The urban planning process and the main discrepancies between conventional urban planning (including urban design and architecture) and freight distribution.

 - 1.1 – What is City Logistics?

 - 1.3 – The Diversity of Urban Freight Activities

 Transportation and land use dynamics such as economic activities, density, and forms of consumption as drivers of urban freight demand.
 Major trends in global manufacturing and distribution, such as the emergence of e-commerce and shifting supply chain networks.